Neel Jani

 Neel Jani (born 8 December 1983) is a Swiss professional racing driver.

-He achieved his greatest success winning the 24 Hours of Le Mans in 2016 after first joining Porsche's LMP1 programme for the 2014 season driving in the FIA World Endurance Championship.
+Jani achieved his greatest success winning the 24 Hours of Le Mans in 2016 after first joining Porsche's LMP1 programme for the 2014 season driving in the FIA World Endurance Championship.
 Previously, Jani drove for A1 Team Switzerland in A1 Grand Prix, helping them win the 2007–2008 title and finishing runner-up in 2005–06 and 2008–09.
 He raced for PKV Racing in the North American Champ Car series in 2007.
-He is also a GP2 Series race-winner and former Formula One test driver.
+He is also a GP2 Series race-winner and will be a Formula One test driver for Audi in 2026.

-He joined Formula E's Faraday Future Dragon Racing squad for the 2017/2018 season but left the team after one weekend.
+Jani joined Formula E's Faraday Future Dragon Racing squad for the 2017/2018 season but left the team after one weekend.
 For the 2019-20 Formula E season, he returned with his home brand Porsche with teammate André Lotterer.

 Early career

 Born in Rorschach, Switzerland, to a Gujarati Indian father from Gujarat and a Swiss mother, Jani started his career in karting in 1998, where he stayed for two years before moving up to Formula Renault 2000 Eurocup in 2001.
 In the same year, he also raced some races in Italian Formula Renault.
 He stayed in both for 2002, again only racing part of the Italian Formula Renault season.
 In 2003, he moved to Formula Renault V6 Eurocup, driving for the Jenzer team.
 In that year, he finished second by only four points in the championship with Jenzer Motorsport.
 In 2004, he again raced in the Formula Renault V6 Eurocup but changed team, running with the French team DAMS, stating in the Swiss press, "This year, it is win or nothing."
 He finished fourth in the championship that year, while his old team, Jenzer Motorsport finished second with their rookie driver Ryan Sharp.